-- 1. DBR will require testing of industrial hemp and hemp products to ensure that it does not exceed the three tenths of one percent (0.3%) THC level, as required by R.I.
-Gen. Laws § 2-26-3(8) and is in compliance with other provisions of the Act and these Regulations. - 2.
-For all hemp growers, sampling of plants may be conducted thirty (30) days prior to harvest by a testing agent and with the licensee and, if applicable, a DBR representative present.
+- 1. DBR will require testing of industrial hemp and hemp products to ensure that it does not exceed the 0.3% THC level, as required by R.I.
+Gen. Laws § 2-26-3(8) and is in compliance with other provisions of the Act and these regulations. - 2.
+For all hemp growers, sampling of plants may be conducted thirty (30) days prior to harvest by a testing agent and with the licensee and, if

+- applicable, a DBR representative present.
 Sampling will be scheduled in advance with the licensee or an authorized representative of the licensee. - 3.
-All industrial hemp, hemp derivatives and/or hemp-derived CBD products being distributed, sold at retail, grown and/or produced within a licensed area, are subject to sampling by a licensed testing facility agent with the licensee and, if applicable, a DBR representative present to ensure compliance with the Act and these Regulations.
-The licensee shall be responsible for the cost and expense of all sampling. - 4.
-DBR may require samples from hemp plants, hemp derivatives or hempderived CBD products from any licensee at any time if DBR has reason to believe a violation of the Act or these Regulations may be occurring or has occurred. - 5.
-In conformity with § 1.9(C)(2) of this Part, a hemp grower may be directed to abstain from harvesting its hemp crop until sampling occurs.
+All industrial hemp, hemp derivatives and/or hemp-derived CBD products being distributed, sold at retail, grown and/or produced within a licensed area, are subject to sampling by a licensed testing facility agent with the licensee and, if applicable, a DBR representative present to ensure compliance with the Act and these regulations.
+The licensee shall be responsible for the cost and expense of all sampling. - DBR may require samples from hemp plants, hemp derivatives or hempderived CBD products from any licensee at any time if DBR has reason to believe a violation of the Act or these regulations may be occurring or has occurred. - 5.
+In conformity with § 1.9(C)(2) of this Part, a hemp grower willmay be directed to abstain from harvesting its hemp crop until sampling occurs. - 6.
+Samples from hemp plants, hemp derivatives or hemp-derived products from one lot may not be comingled with any sample from any other lot. - 7.
+Any sample collected from a licensee must be representative of a homogenous composition of the lot. - 8.
+Samples must be gathered by a sampling agent trained using USDA or state methods, not by the licensee. - Information on trained sampling agents will be made publicly available by the state, which will keep training information for a minimum of three (3) years. - 10.
+Every lot must be sampled and tested, except for those subject to performance-based sampling. - 11.
+Field sample collection procedures must conform to the protocols and final chart in 7 C.F.R.
+990. - 12.
+RIDOH and/or DBR shall issue procedures for collecting samples from the flowering tops of plants, which shall be approximately five to eight inches in length from the "main stem" (that includes the leaves and flowers), "terminal bud" (that occurs at the end of the stem), or "central cola" (cut stem that could develop into a bud).